etienne-martin/WebCrypto.swift/README.md

 ## Encryption keys

-This method generates 128, 192, or 256-bit keys.
+This method generates 128, 192, or 256-bit hex-encoded keys.
 If the length parameter is omitted, the output is a 256-bit key by default.

 ```swift
 crypto.generateKey(callback: {(key: String?, error: Error?) in